Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

         ![Setting up a filter for anonymous users on events](/../assets/images/streaming-anonymous-users-filter.png)

 2. (optional) In **Select additional properties**, select any more event and user properties you want to send to Braze.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Braze as [Braze custom event properties](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-properties).
+These properties are sent to Braze as [Braze custom event properties](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-properties). _Transformed event properties and transformed user properties aren't supported._

 ### Configure user forwarding

 Under **Send Users**, make sure the toggle is enabled ("Users are sent to Braze") if you want to stream users and their properties to Braze.
 When enabled, users are automatically created or updated in Braze when an event is sent to Amplitude.
 [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) calls are also forwarded to Braze.
 Users aren't sent on a schedule or on-demand using this integration.

 (optional) In **Select additional properties**, select any more user properties you want to send to Braze.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Braze as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/).
+These properties are sent to Braze as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/). _Transformed user properties aren't supported._

 ### Enable sync